• Skip to primary navigation

 It has a similar taste and texture to honey, but it is vegan-friendly and has a lower glycemic index than sugar.

-Agave syrup can be used as a substitute for yacon syrup in recipes.
+Agave syrup can be used as a substitute for yacon syrup in recipes - see agave nectar swap ideas for baking to match sweetness and texture.

 To substitute agave syrup for yacon syrup, use one cup of agave syrup for every two cups of yacon syrup.